-In addition, the Subscription Piracy ecosystem has continued to grow in Canada, in which widely marketed sellers and resellers of Subscription Piracy services enable cord-cutting Canadians to obtain unauthorized access to high quality digital streaming and VOD content.
-The Subscription Piracy services offer various forms of subscriptions, ranging from CAD \$10 per month to over CAD \$130 per year and are accessible through numerous devices, such as computers, mobile devices, and smart televisions.
-Canadians are also actively involved in the circumvention of technological protection measures (TPMs) and other means of stealing legitimate signals for the purposes of: (i) making available unauthorized streaming of live television and motion pictures on their own for-profit subscription IPTV service, or (ii) selling the content to other infringing subscription IPTV services available inside and outside of Canada.
-Sandvine reported in April 2018 that: (1) 10% of Canadian households now have at least one set-top box, computer, smartphone or tablet running Kodi software, a higher proportion than in the U.S. (6%); (2) 71% of these households with devices running Kodi software have unofficial add-ons configured to access unlicensed content; and (3) 8% of Canadian households are using known Subscription Piracy services.
+Additionally, the subscription piracy ecosystem has continued to grow in Canada, where widely marketed sellers and resellers of subscription piracy services enable Canadians, as well as global audiences, to obtain unauthorized access to high-quality digital streaming and VOD content.
+Many of these illegal services in Canada have generated millions of dollars in revenue, oftentimes laundering the money through seemingly legitimate businesses set up solely for this purpose.
+The lucrative financial return of an infringing business model encourages a large ecosystem of players, including the operator of the service itself, individuals supplying the infringing content, and resellers of the service, supported by payment processors, and advertisers.
+The subscription piracy services offer various forms of subscriptions, ranging from CAD \$10 per month to over CAD \$130 per year, and are accessible through numerous devices, such as computers, mobile devices, and smart televisions.
+Canadian upstream piracy services are also actively involved in the circumvention of TPMs and other means of stealing legitimate signals for the purposes of: (i) making available unauthorized streaming of live television and motion pictures on their own forprofit subscription Internet protocol television (IPTV) service, or (ii) selling the content to other infringing subscription IPTV services available inside and outside of Canada.
+Sandvine reported in April 2018 that: (1) 10% of Canadian households now have at least one set-top box (STB), computer, smartphone, or tablet running Kodi software, a higher proportion than in the United States in 2018 (6%); (2) 71% of these households with devices running Kodi software have unofficial add-ons configured to access unlicensed content; and (3) 8% of Canadian households are using known subscription piracy services.19

-Both online and offline, the legitimate market is challenged by trafficking in Piracy Devices or set-top boxes (STBs) sold pre-loaded with infringing applications or as part of illegal IPTV subscription packages.
+Both online and offline, the legitimate market is challenged by trafficking in PDs or STBs, sold pre-loaded with infringing applications or as part of illegal IPTV subscription packages.
 Easily and widely available, STBs are sold online on dedicated Canadian-owned-and-operated websites, on third-party marketplace sites, and in traditional retail locations throughout Canada.
 The prices of these pre-loaded STBs range from CAD \$100-CAD \$600.
-The sale of paid Subscription Piracy services and STBs in otherwise legitimate retail spaces, combined with the deceptive marketing and high quality promotional materials produced by those selling these products and services, has led to consumer confusion regarding the their legality.

-Canadians remain involved in the coding and development of infringing add-ons and Android application packages (APKs) that enable Subscription Piracy services and mass-market STBs to access streaming services without authorization.
+The sale of paid subscription piracy services and STBs in otherwise legitimate retail spaces, combined with the deceptive marketing and high-quality promotional materials produced by those selling these products and services, has led to consumer confusion regarding their legality.
+Canadian piracy operators remain involved in the coding and development of infringing add-ons and Android application packages (APKs) that enable subscription piracy services and mass-market STBs to access streaming services without authorization.
 As discussed below, enforcement actions against these abuses are beginning to bear fruit, but the problem remains serious and widespread.